marsargoo/React-Movie-App/README.md

 # React-Movie-App

 Hello all!
-The point of this project was to create a movie List that allows you to hover and search movies using ReactJS.
+The point of this project was to create a movie List that allows you to hover and search movies using React!

 ## Project Images
 The following images display the UI of the project.